coreay/course_bus206/Unit03.md

+---
+layout: default
+title: "BUS206: Management Information Systems"
+course_description: "A survey of the various components of business information systems, with particular emphasis on the means by which information is transmitted, the software that displays the information, and the systems that manage the data that businesses use every day."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Hardware and Software of Information Systems** <span id="3"></span>
 *As mentioned in the course introduction, much of IS is now centered on